About Aortic Stenosis

 Your cardiologist at Georgia Heart Institute can help determine what the best approach is for your condition.
 If minimally invasive approach and the reduced recovery time is the best option for your case, you will work with the interventional cardiologists at Georgia Heart Institute, our clinically trained patient navigators and our cardiac rehabilitation program to ensure the best outcomes for you.

-Only you and your cardiologist can decide what the best approach is for you, however TAVR is now approved for patients of all ages with aortic stenosis and studies have shown that it provides equivalent outcomes to open heart surgery, while reducing the hospital stay and recovery times for patients.
+Only you and your cardiologist can decide what the best approach is for you, however TAVR is now approved for patients of all ages with aortic stenosis and studies have shown that it provides equivalent outcomes to heart surgery.

 Why choose Georgia Heart Institute?